xraypy/xraylarch/doc/fitting/examples.rst

     :width: 100%
     :align: center

-    weighted contribution from individual components.
+    Linear Combination XANES Fit of gold components in cyanobacteria with species *s1*, *s2*, *s3*, and *s5*.
+Weighted contribution from individual components.

 .. subfigend::
+    :label: fig-fit8
     :width: 0.45
-    :label: fig-fit8

-    Linear Combination XANES Fit of gold components in cyanobacteria with species *s1*, *s2*, *s3*, and *s5*.

 From the plots alone, it is difficult to tell which of these fits is better, and it is probably best to say that these are both good fits.
-This implies that component *s3* is important even if at a very small fraction, and that either component *s5* or *s6* (which aren't that different spectroscopically or chemically (see Figure :num:`fig-fit5`) is present.
+This implies that component *s3* is important even if at a very small fraction, and that either component *s5* or *s6* (which aren't that different spectroscopically or chemically (see :numref:`fig-fit5`) is present.
 Of course, the analysis here is not meant to be definitive, and there are many more checks that could be done.
 To be clear, :cite:ts:`Lengke2006` looked at many more unknown spectra, and also adjusted the energy ranges of